- Condoms protect against HIV, other sexually transmitted infections and pregnancy.

 How to use a female condom

-The female condom (sometimes referred to by the brand name Femidom) is a thin plastic pouch (made of polyurethane) with a flexible ring at each end.
+The female condom (sometimes referred to as internal condoms or by the brand name Femidom) is a thin plastic pouch (made of polyurethane) with a flexible ring at each end.
 Instead of being put on to the penis, it is put inside the vagina.
 It comes pre-lubricated, but you may want to use additional lubricant; you can use any sort as the female condom is not made of latex.

 You can put a female condom in several hours before sex if you want to.

 - Find a comfortable position.
 You can stand with one foot on a chair, sit on the edge of a chair or bath, lie down, or squat.

 - Squeeze together the sides of the inner ring at the closed end of the female condom and insert it into the vagina like a tampon.

 - Putting a finger inside the female condom, push the inner ring into the vagina as far as you can.